b-venter/Matrix-Docker-install/README.md

 - PostgreSQL
 - Synapse
 - Nginx serving Synapse and Element pages
-The final piece is only required for voice and video calls: coTURN ~~Note that this setup does not include federation to other matrix servers, but once you have mastered this part, adding federation shouldn't be too hard.~~
+The final piece is required for voice and video calls: coTURN

 This is diagrammed below:
 ```